deanlie/ReopenAndRisk/README.md

 > 2. TODO: Upgrade mytest.R so it goes through all of the above in one test
 > 3. TODO: Remove BackOutCounties; it was to detect a particular bug
 > 4. TODO: Remove newCasesTest, totalCasesTest, newDeathsTest, totalDeathsTest
+> 5. TODO: Make sure that newCasesTabTest etc can do comparisons with expected; you may have to remove and reconstruct expected files

 Notes to self:
 --------------